0x0630ff/DaisyAudioProject/README.md

 # DaisyAudioProject
-c++ code for the daisy audio pod platform from Electro Smith.
+C++ code for the Daisy Seed Audio and Daisy Pod platforms from Electro Smith.
 These are my amateur attempts at coding without the Arduino IDE.